From Obese and Epileptic to “Top Doc”

 This experience compelled me to learn all I could from the conventional and alternative worlds about hormones through the study of endocrinology.
 Since that time, endocrinology became the focus of my medical practice, I’ve trained hundreds of doctors worldwide on it, and I founded the Endocrine Association of Naturopathic Physicians.

 Health problems resurface

 After about a decade into my medical practice, some of the old complications of cerebral palsy started to catch up with me again.
-My calf muscles were always way too tight.
-Between that and my love of being active, I started getting chronic heel and leg pain.
+Over my adult years, I ran regularly and did some recreational races.
+I had a few wins and lots of age group awards.